 - Formation or manifestation of rival camps.

 Sober was designed to avoid these problems as much as possible, while still being easy to use.
 The intended audience are groups of people who in principle are willing to collaborate and making decisions based on reasonable arguments.
+Main features are:

-- Discussions are strongly formalized and split up into atomic contributions, so called bricks (see Details above)
+- Discussions are strongly formalized and split up into atomic contributions, so called bricks (see details above)

 - The quality of each brick can be rated.